 - a.
 Multiple salto skills will receive +0.1 in bonus. - b.
 Any C+B or B+C skill acrobatic connection will receive 0.1 bonus if performed without a single large execution error.
 Bonus will not be awarded for counter salto.
 Example: Double back salto stretched (D), plus front salto layout (B). - c.
-Any flair through a handstand will receive 0.1 bonus.
+No connection bonus will be awarded if there is a large deduction.
+This would include the 0.5 jump to prone deduction.